jquatier/servometer/README.md

 servometer
 ==========

-Arduino project to display website performance on an analog meter using a servo.
+Arduino project (featured on [Hackaday](http://hackaday.com/2014/12/24/website-response-thingy/)) to display website performance on an analog meter using a servo.
 This project can be extended and modified to support all kinds of use cases, metrics, and APIs.
 Get people excited about performance and servers by making your own speedometer-like meter to display current response time, number of requests, or other important metrics.

 This project includes 2 basic pieces: